nmanske/letter/README.md

 ### Libraries

-Uses the Adafruit_GFX and Adafruit_ST7735 libraries.
+Uses the Adafruit_GFX, Adafruit_ST7735, and Adafruit SD libraries.
 I could probably just list the dependencies in PlatformIO and have them download automatically but I'm too lazy right now.